mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 The `wait` command in the last line ensures that the batch job will not be terminated until all background programs are completed.

 !!!
-"Pros and cons"
+Note
     **This approach is good when each program requires a small number of CPU cores and a small amount of memory.** If each program requires many CPU cores or large memory, executing multiple programs in parallel would require too many CPUs or too much memory, which may not fit within one node.

 ## Integrate parallel execution and job array

 To scale up the number of programs, use a job array together with parallel execution.
 For example, simply adding a line `#SBATCH --array=0-99` to the above script, users can submit `10 * 100 = 1,000` programs simultaneously.

 !!!
-"Best-case scenario"
+Note
     **This approach is useful to submit a large number of programs beyond the per-user job limit, when each program requires small resources (CPUs and memory)**

 ## Integrate sequential execution, parallel execution, and job array